 - Describe the role of the coordinator of clinical education in the following:

 - Oversight of student clinical progression

 - Student assignment to athletic training clinical experiences and supplemental clinical experiences

 - Clinical site evaluation

-- $\circ \quad \text{Student evaluation} \quad$
+- Student evaluation

-- o Regular communication with preceptors
+- Regular communication with preceptors

 - Professional development of preceptors

-- o Preceptor selection and evaluation
+- Preceptor selection and evaluation

-- The job description of the coordinator of clinical education; please delete all personal information (for example, salary, social security number) from the document - A copy of the work agreement, contract, or letter of appointment of the coordinator of clinical education, indicating his/her faculty status; please delete all personal information (for example, salary, social security number) from the document - Standard 41 Program faculty numbers are sufficient to meet the needs of the athletic training program and must include a minimum of three core faculty.
+- The job description of the coordinator of clinical education; please delete all personal information (for example, salary, social security number) from the document - A copy of the work agreement, contract, or letter of appointment of the coordinator of clinical education, indicating his/her faculty status; please delete all personal information (for example, salary, social security number) from the document

+Standard 41 Program faculty numbers are sufficient to meet the needs of the athletic training program and must include a minimum of three core faculty.

-Annotation Program faculty may include core faculty, associated faculty, and adjunct faculty.
-The needs of the program include advising and mentoring students, meeting program outcomes, scholarship, program administration, recruiting and admissions, and offering courses on a regular and planned basis.
+Sufficiently meeting the needs of the program includes advising and mentoring students, meeting program outcomes, scholarship, program administration, recruiting and admissions, and offering courses on a regular and planned basis.

-Programs are required to have sufficient numbers of faculty to meet the needs of the athletic training program by the date of the implementation of these standards.
+Programs are required to have sufficient numbers of program faculty to meet the needs of the athletic training program by the date of the implementation of these standards.
 Compliance with the requirement that the program has a minimum of three core faculty is required after July 1, 2023.
 Until July 1, 2023 programs will be required to maintain compliance with the 2012 Standard (Standard 30) requiring a minimum of two core faculty.